aabtop/vidconf_device/README.md

 back in your couch and chat.

 ## Install

+Prepare the device by flashing it with Ubuntu (version 18.04 is verified to work) and ensuring that a [Gnome desktop environment](https://www.gnome.org/) is available and that it has a SSH server running and accessible.

 To execute the script, first make sure that Ansible is installed on the host
 machine: